snorkel-team/snorkel-tutorials/CONTRIBUTING.md

 Also add the command name to `envlist`.
 1. Write your tutorial!
     * For notebook-based tutorials, write your tutorial either as a Python script (e.g. `my_tutorial_dir/my_tutorial.py`) in [Jupytext percent format](https://gist.github.com/mwouts/91f3e1262871cdaa6d35394cd14f9bdc) or a Jupyter notebook.
-        * Run `tox -e my_tutorial_dir -- sync` to generate a notebook version from the Python script version.
-Run this command to update when changes are made to the tutorial script.
+        * Run `tox -e my_tutorial_dir -- sync` to generate a notebook version from the Python script version (or if you have run all cells, you can select `File` &rarr; `Jupytext` &rarr; `Pair Notebook with percent Script` to save the outputs directly to the notebook version, and then unpair it with `File` &rarr; `Jupytext` &rarr; `Unpair notebook` so jupyter does not keep updating the notebook when all cells haven't been run).
+          Do this to update the notebook whenever changes are made to the tutorial script.
         * Run `tox -e my_tutorial_dir -- sync --py` to generate a Python script version from the notebook version.
 Run this command to update when changes are made to the tutorial notebook.
     * For script-based tutorials, write your tutoral as a Python script.
 1. [Test your changes locally](#testing-changes-locally)